m-ahmad001/super-firebase-hooks/README.md

-Sure, here's an example of a `README.md` file for the `superquery` wrapper:
+Sure, here's an updated `README.md` file with the new `where` method:

 ```markdown
 # superquery